Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

         Enemy Spawning: On (duh)
         Air Drops: every 7 days (is cool to have that but must be little to avoid too much easy free give aways)
         Cheat mode: if developing only, or to workaround bugs but only if you can hold yourself to not make the game easier.
-        Mark air drops: off (air drops now make a sound and light easy to see at night), but keep ON if you dont want to promptly hunt or guess mark them on map.
+        Mark air drops: off (air drops now make permanent 30m dist sound and light easy to see at night), but keep ON if you dont want to promptly hunt or guess mark (from/to) them on map (marking like that is a fun challenge tho).
 .
     Dependencies:
       See the Dependencies.txt file.
 The game may still run w/o many of them tho, but I suggest using them all.